MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, when a Java class is used, its name is embedded too.
 A class is used when one of its methods is called, for example.
-Embedding the name of every class is useful when starting a new MicroEJ Application, but as the application is growing with many library dependencies, it takes a lot of ROM.
+Embedding the name of every class is convenient when starting a new MicroEJ Application, but it is rarely necessary and takes a lot of ROM.
 This section explains how to embed only the required class names of an application.

 Removing All Class Names